ryancramerdesign/ProcessWire/README-PW.md

    re-install them after upgrading.
 If uninstalling is inconvenient, just be sure you have the ability to revert if for some reason one of your modules does not like the upgrade.
-   Modules that are compatible with ProcessWire 2.4-2.5 are generally going to also be compatible with 2.6.
+   Modules that are compatible with ProcessWire 2.4-2.7 are generally going to also be compatible with 3.0 with a few exceptions.

-If you prefer an automatic/web-based upgrade, an [upgrade module](https://github.com/ryancramerdesign/ProcessWireUpgrade) is available for upgrading to 2.6.
+If you prefer an automatic/web-based upgrade, an [upgrade module](https://github.com/ryancramerdesign/ProcessWireUpgrade) is available for upgrading to 3.x.
 This upgrade utility can also help with upgrading other modules as well.